On Stein's Method of Moments and Generalized Score Matching: Introduction

-where $f^*$ and $s^*$ denote the true density and score functions, respectively.
-Obviously, taking $w\equiv 1$ yields the score matching, or Hyvarinen estimator, see \cite{Hyvarinen05}.
-A concern with the generalized score matching approach is the choice of the weight function $w$.
+where $f$ and $s$ denote the true density and score functions, respectively and $s_\theta$ is the usual score function $(\partial/\partial x)\log f(x\mid\theta)$.
+Taking $w\equiv 1$ yields the score matching, or Hyvarinen estimator, see \cite{Hyvarinen05}.
+Here the choice of the weight function $w$ is also problematic.

+Our contribution is as follows and for convenience and clarity we list this as a sequence with the aim being to motivate a particular choice of $\tau_\theta$ and $w$ from (\ref{eq:lambda}):